w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ## Introduction

 Sites and applications on the web are rarely composed of resources from only a single origin.
-Authors pull scripts, images, fonts, etc. from a wide variety of services and content delivery networks, and must trust that the delivered representation is, in fact, what they expected to load.
+For example, authors pull scripts and styles from a wide variety of services and content delivery networks, and must trust that the delivered representation is, in fact, what they expected to load.
 If an attacker can trick a user into downloading content from